hyosung11/Launch-School/journal.md

 09:27 I still need to figure out how to make keyboard shortcuts in VS Code.

 09:59 I studied 7 cards today.
 Edited each one as I went.

+12:31 Finished helpful Interview Prep session with Christine Denning.
+I still don't want the job or any job right now.
+I'll work on the 'Walk-through: Rock Paper Scissors' text version after ping pong with Louis.
+I might do some more Anki cards right now.

+14:25 Finally got 'Stringy Strings' solution to work.
+Little things that I need to pay attention to better.

+14:35 Reviewed the LS solution to 'Stringy Strings'.
+I'm hungry now.
+Time to grab a snack.